katistix/pluxin/readme.md

   //Logs all the properties of a file.

-  //We can log only one property of the file.
+  //Example to log only one property: console.log(file.name);
-  //Example:
-  console.log(file.name);
   //Logs the selected file's name
 }